 3. Grant's Farm

 Originally, the site of Grant's Farm was home to President Ulysses S. Grant and his family.
-Years later, the land was purchased by the Busch family of Anhueser-Busch fame and turned into a wildlife reserve, historical park, and German style meeting place for visitors.
-Today, you can see elephant shows while eating a Bavarian style bratwurst, ride camels, pet zebras, and ride the tram through the wildlife reserve and see a number of animals roaming freely.
+Years later, the land was purchased by the Busch family of Anheuser-Busch fame and turned into a wildlife reserve, historical park, and German-style meeting place for visitors.
+Today, you can see elephant shows while eating a Bavarian-style bratwurst, ride camels, pet zebras, and ride the tram through the wildlife reserve and see a number of animals roaming freely.

 4. St. Louis Zoo